Electrode Interface Fixture (EIF)

 Description

-[31-MAY-24] The Electrod Interface Fixture (EIF) mounts permanently on the skull of a subject animal.
+[31-MAY-24] The Electrode Interface Fixture (EIF) mounts permanently on the skull of a subject animal.
 The EIF mates with a Head-Mounting Transmitter (HMT) such as the Head-Mounting Transmitter (A3040).
 It provides two or more electrical connections between the HMT and animal biopotentials, most often EEG, ECoG, and LFP.
 Each connection is terminated with an electrode chosen from our Electrode Catalog.
 The connections themselves are wires chosen from those we have found to be compatible with the EIF surgical procedure.

 Figure: Electrode Interface Fixture (EIF8-XAAX-15).
 The leads are 316SS springs insulated with colored-coded silicone.
 The blue lead is the ground connection.
 The other four leads are the X1-X4.
 Two leads are terminated with X-Electrodes.
 The other three are terminated with A-Coils.

 The EIF8-AAAA consists of an eight-way connector with five leads ending in A-Coils.
 The leads themselves are color-coded, silicone-insulated 316SS springs, which we call C-Leads.
 The electrodes are 1-mm of bare 316SS helix, which we call A-Coils.
-We can attach depth electrodes to the end of one or more of these leads, in which case we insluate the solder joints with silicone.
-The EIF8-XAAX is a fixture with two X-Electrodes and two A-Coils for the analog inputs, plus another A-Coil for the grount potential.
+We can attach depth electrodes to the end of one or more of these leads, in which case we insulate the solder joints with silicone.
+The EIF8-XAAX is a fixture with two X-Electrodes and two A-Coils for the analog inputs, plus another A-Coil for the ground potential.

+The EIF8-CCCC provides silicone-insulated, annealed 316SS leads.
+The EIF8-DDDD provides the same annealed 316SS leads, but insulated with clear teflon.
 The EIF8-SSSS provides teflon-insulated, stranded steel leads with outer diameter 140 μm.
 The stranded leads may be used flush-cut at the end, or with half a millimeter of insulation removed from the end.
 Any further insulation removal is likely to result in the stranded leads parting with one another and creating a mess.
-The EIF8-CCCC provides silicone-insulated, annealed 316SS leads.
-The EIF8-DDDD provides the same annealed 316SS leads, but insulated with clear teflon.

 For details of surgery, see Surgery section of this manual.
-For instructions on mounting an HMT on an installed EIF, and unmounting afterwards, see Mount and Unmount section of HMT manual.
+For instructions on mounting an HMT on an installed EIF, and un-mounting afterwards, see Mount and Unmount section of HMT manual.

 Versions